-RSM provides professionally educated instructors.
-Our faculty is consisted of experienced musicians with excellent credentials.
-They come from diverse, educational and performance backgrounds.
-Each holds advanced music degrees, certifications and performance credentials, which enables us to uniquely work with students of all ages, levels and backgrounds.
-Our instructors undergo extensive background checks to ensure the safety of all our students.
+RSM instructors are professionally educated.
+Our instructors consists of experienced musicians with excellent credentials.
+They come from diverse, educational and performance backgrounds from all over the world.
+Each holds advanced music degrees, certifications and/or performance credentials, which enables them to uniquely work with students of all ages, levels and backgrounds.
+Additionally, all of our instructors undergo extensive background checks to ensure the safety of our students.

 Dr. Monica Tripp-Roberson, Director

 Monica Tripp-Roberson, D.M.A, is a recognized performer, composer and music educator.
 Before receiving her Doctorate of Music in Composition/Theory and Piano Performance from the University of Illinois at Urbana-Champaign, Dr. Roberson also studied at Peabody Conservatory of Music where she received her Master’s of Music and the University of North Florida where she received her Bachelor’s of Education in Music.

 As a pianist, she has performed throughout the United States to rave reviews.
 She has been featured on public television in Jacksonville, FL.
 Her piano playing has been described as “passionate and energetic.”
 She has competed in various piano competitions and received awards such as third place winner of the DeBose National Piano Competition.